n-osborne/logic-in-agda/src/FOL-Relational-Structures.lagda.md

 symbols, a finite set of relation symbols and a function that gives an arity to each of these relation symbols.
-In order to do so, we work in a module parametrized by the cardinal of the set of constants, the cardinal of the set of relations and the function that assign an arity to the relation symbols.
+In order to do so, we work in a module parametrized by the cardinal of the set of constants, the cardinal of the set of relations and the function that assigns an arity to the relation symbols.

 ```